 I am an Assistant Professor at the Department of Health Management and Policy, at the University of Michigan School of Public Health, and an Assistant Professor of Global Public Health.
-I am also a Director of the Development Innovation Lab (DIL), supervising the Water and Child Health project portfolio, as well as a Visiting Scholar at the Becker Friedman Institute at the University of Chicago.
+I am also a Director of the Development Innovation Lab (DIL), supervising the Water and Child Health projects, as well as a Visiting Scholar at the Becker Friedman Institute, at the University of Chicago.
 I received my Ph.D. in Economics from Duke University in 2018.